 For the first time an exhibition juxtaposes historical masterpieces with landscape representations by internationally renowned modern and contemporary artists.
 The dialogue between past and present reveals surprising links, but also ruptures and conflicts.

-The show presents ninety works from six centuries, including paintings, installations, and video works.
+The show presents over eighty works from six centuries, including paintings, installations, and video works.
 In addition to highlights from the Drenowatz Collection of the Museum Rietberg, the exhibition also features important loans from leading European museums and rarely exhibited works from private holdings.

 CHF 18 / CHF 14 reduced